shunyaranbooks/game-of-being-world1/README.md

 npm run dev         # start locally npm run build       # production build (dist/)
 ```
+To know more about Game of Being and begin your own playable journey of awareness: https://amzn.in/d/eWqj8is
 Deploy via GitHub Pages (included workflow) or any static host (Netlify, Vercel, S3).

 ---